melgenao8/liri-node-app/README.md

     -- A preview link of the song from Spotify
     -- The album that the song is from

-b) node liri.js concert-this <artist/band name here>
-  -This command prompts the Bands in Town API, and outputs the following information to your terminal/bash window:
+b) node liri.js concert-this '<artist/band name here>' -This command prompts the Bands in Town API, and outputs the following information to your terminal/bash window:
     -- Name of the venue
     -- Venue location
     -- Date of the Event

+   - If no song is provided then Liri will default to "The Sign" by Ace of Base.

 c) node liri.js movie-this '<movie name here>'
   -This command prompts the OMDB API, and outputs the following information to your terminal/bash window:
    -- Title of the movie.